 Rate Limiting and Quotas

 APIs utilize rate limiting to control the number of requests within a time frame, protecting against misuse and ensuring fair access.
-This feature prevents server overloads and maintains service quality.
+This feature prevents server overload and maintains service quality.
 Quotas help manage resource usage by tracking API calls and imposing limits.
 These controls enhance stability and reliability, optimizing overall performance.

 Benefits of Using APIs